“What do you think about this painting?” …. “I just don’t get it”

-THE APPLICATIONS OF THE ART CONFESSIONAL GIVES PROMISE TO CONTEMPORARY ART’S FIGHT FOR SOCIAL IMPACT RECOGNITION:
+THE APPLICATION OF THE ART CONFESSIONAL GIVES PROMISE TO CONTEMPORARY ART’S FIGHT FOR SOCIAL IMPACT RECOGNITION.

-With a wealth of new information on how people of many different backgrounds and interests are consuming works of art, new metrics on the impact, sharing, and discussion of issues in relation to art projects, presentations, and promotions can be constructed and tracked.
+This project seeks to give new insight into the experiences of art viewers.
+With this wealth of new information on how people of many different backgrounds and interests are consuming works of art, new metrics on the impact, sharing, and discussion of issues in relation to art projects, presentations, and promotions can be constructed and tracked.
 Reliable social impact metrics for the arts would aide in garnishing funding for the arts, dispelling the stigma on arts and art museums that they are elitist or unattainable, and empower people to discuss arts and culture in a more meaningful manner.
 All of these benefits enrich the culture and engage the community in conversations that otherwise may be avoided.